AllenWLynch/twitter_sentiment_stream/README.md

 <img src="readme_materials/pos_roc_curve.png" display="inline" height=400>
 Figure 1.
 ROC curves, (left) negative vs. neutral tweets, AUC=8.32, (right) positive vs. neutral tweets, AUC=0.797.<br>

 Based off these curves, I decided to neatly place the thresholds for negative classification at p < 0.33, and for positive classification at p > 0.66.
 This generated the confusion matrix below.
 This classifier is strong enough for rough sentiment overviews on high-volume data like streams, but would need to be improved for more granular analysis applications.
-Particularly, it has trouble distinguishing neutral and positive tweets.
-This may be solved using a training set with a third neutral class, or a more powerful series model like an RNN.

 <img src = "readme_materials/confusion_mat.png" height=400><br>
 Figure 3.
 Confusion matrix. <br>